sindhujaalladi/springbootdockermaven/README.md

  we can directly run the image from docker container

+ without adding docker file by spring cloud native lib we integrated with docker by using below 2 commands

  spring-boot:build-image
- [[1;34mINFO[m] Successfully built image 'docker.io/library/springbuiltindocker:0.0.1-SNAPSHOT'

- docker run --tty --publish 9898:8787 springbuiltindocker:0.0.1-SNAPSHOT
+ Successfully built image 'docker.io/library/springbuiltindocker:0.0.1-SNAPSHOT' docker run --tty --publish 9898:8787 springbuiltindocker:0.0.1-SNAPSHOT